 - Have an automated email response.
 Whenever somebody sends you an email, they will get an autoresponder that says the dates you will be out of town and how client communication will be handled in your absence.

 You can even have a website banner that announces when you will be out of town and when you will be returning.
-The goal is to communicate how people should handle your vacation time.
+The goal is to communicate how people should handle their vacation time.
 You can set your own terms but know that your clients will be okay, and you deserve time away.

 Establish the Right Team Expectations

 It is essential to make sure your team knows when you will be gone.
 I inform my team of my vacation well before my planned trip and try to check in to make sure they have everything they need from me before I leave.
-If possible you should also update your team calendar and any scheduling apps you use to avoid being accidentally invited to a meeting during your time off.
+If possible, you should also update your team calendar and any scheduling apps you use to avoid being accidentally invited to a meeting during your time off.
 We love using Honeybook for all our client communications and to help keep our team on track!
 I also make sure to let my team know if I am planning to work during my trip so they know whether or not they should avoid contacting me.
 Sometimes I dedicate a day or two while I’m out to go and check my messages or attend a meeting.
-While I sometimes like to be available, especially if the trip is on short notice, other times I try to step entirely away, and my team respects that.
-Whether or not you can step fully away or for how long truly depends on where your business, your team, and your systems are at in terms of stability.
+While I sometimes like to be available, especially if the trip is on short notice, other times, I try to step entirely away, and my team respects that.
+Whether or not you can step fully away or for how long truly depends on where your business, your team, and your systems are in terms of stability.
 I was not always able to completely step away from my business for long periods, but now, with the proper team and systems, I can do that multiple times a year.
 At the end of the day, you are responsible for your business, so make sure that your team and clients are adequately taken care of and prepared before taking a full off-grid vacation.
 One final note regarding team expectations, there is always at least one member of my team who I trust to contact me only in the event of an emergency.
 Having at least one person who can contact you is an excellent initial practice to ensure that nothing catastrophic happens while you are away on vacation.

 Invest In Digital Marketing

 The final investment I made that allowed me to take time off for vacation and still grow my business is investing in digital marketing.
-Even while I’m away on vacation I still want to grow my business and make money while I’m off relaxing.
+Even while I’m away on vacation, I still want to grow my business and make money while I’m off relaxing.
 I want to generate new business that is not dependent on my time.
 I’ve invested in things like search engine optimization; that way, people can type in Google, “digital marketing company,” and be able to find my website and fill out my contact form.
 We’ve created social media posts in advance and scheduled them out, and we invest in content marketing and email marketing the same way.
 We are always still reaching people on an automated schedule, and digital marketing allows us to be able to make and generate sales in a way that is not determined or contingent on my schedule.
 Digital marketing has allowed me to take a break, knowing that I will still increase my revenue, grow my company and rest knowing we will thrive even when I’m not there.
 Not sure where to start with digital marketing?
 Contact our team today to schedule a free consultation!

 To recap, I was able to take five vacations this year and still have a thriving company by: